zihanz12/uiuc-cs-wiki/guide/section0.md

-# Section 0: Incoming CS Majors
+# Section 0: Incoming Freshmen

 ## 0.1 Preparing for Your First Semester